 Avoid simply telling students why the information is relevant to them – get them to come up with the answers themselves.
 This will increase engagement because learning the material will make perfect sense.
 Moreover, you are empowering the students – the main pathway to engagement.
 Students are now involved in structuring the lesson based on objectives they have identified.
 Some teachers make the mistake of equating engagement with alternative teaching methods.
 In fact, structured lesson plans minimize student boredom.

 It’s a sad fact that a lot of the information provided in some schools is of little practical use to a broad sector of the student population – particularly with the less academic students who are less likely to progress into further education.
-For this reason, you need to be able to develop lessons meet student interests, with their help.
+For this reason, you need to develop lessons that meet student interests with their help.

 Bring the Real World Into the Classroom

-Students will engage more deeply in structuring lessons if the classroom material relates to their real world/everyday life.
+Students will engage more deeply in structuring lessons if the classroom material relates to their real-world/everyday life.
 Always strive for high practical relevance.
-Students need to be shown concrete examples and see how academic topics relate to them; thus making the concepts less abstract and scary.
+Students need to be shown concrete examples and see how academic topics related to them, thus making the concepts less abstract and scary.

 You can talk about your experiences, bring up current events or ask students to talk about family values or beliefs.
 Current events are not only tools for Social Studies teachers!
-Incorporate guest speakers to bring a face to the subject and demonstrate how children can apply what they have learned in the classroom to real life or a potential future career.
+Incorporate guest speakers to discuss the subject and demonstrate how children can apply what they have learned in the classroom to real-life or a potential future career.
 Field trips are among the creative ways to energize and engage students to optimize learning.

 Employ Gamification in the Classroom

-You can find games, interactive lessons plans, and many other teacher educational resources to make real-life connections in the classroom to increase engagement online.
+You can find games, interactive lesson plans, and many other teacher educational resources to make real-life connections in the classroom to increase engagement online.

 There are many ways to relate your lessons and activities to the real world to increase student retention, student motivation, and interest in subject matter while maximizing learning opportunities.
-Using a real-life connection into lessons will dramatically reduce classroom management challenges because engagement will increase.
-Iff students have an interest in learning something they are less likely to act out.
+Using a real-life connection in lessons will dramatically reduce classroom management challenges because engagement will increase.
+If students have an interest in learning something, they are less likely to act out.

 Learn more about Candace Alstad-Davies by reviewing this about me page.
 From that page, you can review testimonials and frequently asked questions.